KandilKhaled/neocortexapi/UseHtmSerilaizer.md

 ```

-	Method SerializeValue: this method is formatting the properties of a generic class Dictionary before writing them to a stream.
+**Method SerializeValue: this method is formatting the properties of a generic class Dictionary before writing them to a stream.
  In c++, a dictionary can be implemented as a map, which is a container class that associates keys with values.

 -Expected intput:
 		1. A Dictionary object that contains the key-value pairs to be serialized
 		2. StreamWriter object named sw that will be used to write the serialized string to an output stream.
 		It is possible to have as an argument instead of the generic class Dictionary a simple variable like a double, int, string, etc. In this case, we will be formatting those arguments passed to the method.
--Espected output: a serialized string representation of the method´s first argument written to the output stream specified by the sw StreamWriter object.
+-Expected output: a serialized string representation of the method´s first argument written to the output stream specified by the sw StreamWriter object.
 The format of the string will be in accordance with the code inside the method.

 -Example
 ```